PSA - British Library Lecture Series 2018

-The Political Studies Association is pleased to announce the launch in 2018 of a new lecture series in partnership with the British Library.
+Earlier this year the Political Studies Association launched a new lecture series in partnership with the British Library.
 Complementing the British Library’s richly curated and diverse programme of exhibitions and events, the series will help the public engage with and develop a better understanding of politics, especially within wider historical and cultural contexts.
 A number of free places are offered to PSA Members for each lecture.
 Details of the next lecture and previous events are below.

 Francis Fukuyama: Exploring Contemporary Identity Politics and the Struggle for Recognition

 Friday 12th October 2018, 19:00 - 20:30, The British Library

 Against the recent rise in populist and economic nationalism, historian and bestselling author Francis Fukuyama traces the development of the idea of identity.
 He draws on this history to deliver a sharp warning: that unless we forge a universal understanding of human dignity, we are doomed to endure continual conflict.